ipenas-cl/Tempo-Lang/docs/language/no-imports-readme.md

 A: The prelude is just declarations.
 Tree-shaking ensures only used code ends up in your binary.

 **Q: What if I need a function that's not in the prelude?**
 A: Write it!
-Tempo encourages self-contained, maintainable code.
+Chronos encourages self-contained, maintainable code.

 ## Join the Revolution

 Tired of dependency hell?
 Sick of broken builds?
 Want to write code that works forever?

-**Welcome to Tempo - where your code depends on nothing and runs everywhere.**
+**Welcome to Chronos - where your code depends on nothing and runs everywhere.**

 ---

-*"The best dependency is no dependency."* - The Tempo Philosophy
+*"The best dependency is no dependency."* - The Chronos Philosophy